If you have had sex without using contraception, or think your contraception might have failed, you can use emergency contraception.

 - Umbrella clinics

 - Some accident and emergency departments

 GPs can prescribe the emergency contraceptive pill.

 If you're over 16, you can also buy the Levonorgestrel emergency contraceptive pill from most pharmacies.
 It costs around £25.

 Copper intrauterine device (Cu-IUD)

-You can have the copper intrauterine device (Cu-IUD) fitted.
+Another method of emergency contraception is the copper intrauterine device (Cu-IUD).
 The IUD is a small device that is fitted in your uterus (womb) by a specially trained doctor or nurse.
 It is over 99% effective, but it needs to be fitted within five days (120 hours) after unprotected sex or up to five days after the earliest time you could have released an egg (ovulated).